The interaction between members and staff is essential to our work and we convene a range of councils, communities and task forces facilitate this.

 Chaired by Hilary Murray Hill (CEO Hachette Children’s Group) since July 2018

-The English Publishers Groups comprise panels of publishers specialising in English subject areas.
-Their purpose is to liaise with stakeholders that influence policy in the relevant subject area, including the DfE and subject associations.
+Reporting to the Education Publishers Council, these committtees comprise panels of publishers specialising in particular subject areas.
+Their purpose is to liaise with stakeholders that influence policy in the relevant subject area, including the Department for Education and subject associations.

 Chaired by Lizzie Catford, (Primary Education Publisher, HarperCollins).

 Chaired by Jill Cornish (Editorial Director, Primary Maths, Science and Foundation Subjects, Oxford University Press).

 Chaired by Katie Sergeant (Head of Secondary Maths, HarperCollins).

 Publisher communities comprise a group of members from a particular function who provide specialist and technical advice to councils and staff.